Latte: Latent Diffusion Transformer for Video Generation: Introduction

-To sum up, our main contributions are as follows: \begin{itemize} \item We present Latte, a novel latent diffusion transformer, which adopts a video Transformer as the backbone.
-In addition, four model variants are introduced to efficiently capture spatio-temporal distribution in videos. \item To improve the quality of generated videos, we comprehensively explore video clip patch embedding, model variants, timestep-class information injection, temporal positional embedding, and learning strategies to determine the best practices of Transformer-based diffusion models for video generation. \item Experimental results on four standard video generation benchmarks show that Latte can generate photorealistic videos with temporal coherent content against state-of-the-art methods.
-Moreover, Latte shows comparable results when applied to the text-to-video generation task. \end{itemize}
+Our main contributions can be summarized as follows: \begin{itemize} \item We present Latte, a novel latent diffusion Transformer, which adopts a video Transformer as the backbone.
+In addition, four model variants are introduced to efficiently capture spatio-temporal distribution in videos.
+The design insights of four model variants are also analyzed in Sec.~\ref{ablation_study}. \item To improve the quality of generated videos, we comprehensively explore design alternatives, including video clip patch embedding, model variants, timestep-class information injection, temporal positional embedding, and learning strategies, to determine the best practices of Transformer-based diffusion models for video generation. \item Experimental results on four standard video generation benchmarks show that Latte can generate photorealistic videos with temporal coherent content outperforming state-of-the-art methods.
+Moreover, Latte shows competitive results when applied to the text-to-video generation task. \end{itemize}